AST012 - Newly diagnosed asthma with tests

 2. had a bronchodilator reversibility with spirometry (BDR) test

-3. had a peak expiratory flow rate (PEFR) variability test (only if spirometry is not available)
+3. had a peak expiratory flow rate (PEFR) variability test (only if spirometry not available is also coded)

 4. had a skin prick test to house dust mite